-This new law which goes into effect on January 1, 2018, adds section 432.3 to the Labor Code and prohibits employers, public and private, from inquiring about, or considering, information pertaining to an applicant’s prior salary history to determine whether to offer employment to the applicant and/or the amount to pay the applicant.
+This new law which goes into effect on January 1, 2018, adds section 432.3 to the Labor Code and prohibits employers, public and private, from inquiring about or considering, information pertaining to an applicant’s prior salary history to determine whether to offer employment to the applicant and/or the amount to pay the applicant.

 It also requires employers to provide the pay scale for a position upon request by an applicant.
-An applicant may voluntary disclose information concerning prior salary history, in which case the employer may consider it in determining the employee’s compensation.
-This new law is intended to combat the continuation of historical pay gaps existing along gender and/or racial lines.
+An applicant may voluntarily disclose information concerning prior salary history, in which case the employer may consider it in determining the employee’s compensation.
+This new law is intended to combat the continuation of historical pay gaps existing along with gender and/or racial lines.

 This is the first in a series of three blogs regarding important info employers need to know and implement in 2018.
-If you’d like to learn more about these new laws, and how they will affect your Employment Processes, please contact the experts at RTR Consulting.
+If you’d like to learn more about these new laws and how they will affect your Employment Processes, please contact the experts at RTR Consulting.
 For more than 20 years, we’ve been helping small to medium-sized businesses manage their most precious resource through a full range of HR services – at a fraction of the cost of an in-house department, too!